 Using Adobe Application Manager, you’ll be able to solve errors and effectively work with Adobe products and their trial versions when the apps are not working as they should.

-Sometimes, Adobe products come with some flaws because some files are missing, or the installation did not go as intended.
-That’s when you can run into some problems, such as not running the application as it should be run or not using the trial version to its fullest potential.
+Sometimes, Adobe products have flaws because some files are missing or the installation did not go as intended.
+That’s when you can run into problems, such as not running the application as it should be running or not using the trial version to its fullest potential.

 The app is simple, although it is quite big for what it does.
-From the main window, you’ll be able to see all of your Adobe products and then alter them or patch them.
+You can see all of your Adobe products from the main window and then alter or patch them.
 It will help you get the most out of your Adobe products.